notmatthancock/pylidc/README.md

 The expected folder hierarchy in the specified path is: `PatientID` > `StudyInstanceUID` > `SeriesInstanceUID` > `*.dcm`.
 If you downloaded the data from the TCIA site, the folder hierarchy will already be formatted in this way.

+## Citing

+If you find `pylidc` helpful to your research, you may cite it as:

+Matthew C. Hancock, "Pylidc - An object relational mapping for the LIDC dataset using sqlalchemy," https://github.com/pylidc/pylidc/ (2016)

+or something to that effect.

 ## Example usage

-### Initial setup

 ### Basic examples

 There are three data models: `Scan`, `Annotation`, and `Contour`.
 The relationships are "one to many" for each model going left to right, i.e., `Scan`'s have many `Annotation`'s, and `Annotation`'s have many `Contour`'s.
 The main models to query are the `Scan` and `Annotation` models.

 The main workhorse for querying is the `pylidc.query` function.
-This funciton just wraps the the `sqlalchemy.query` function.
+This function just wraps the `sqlalchemy.query` function.

 #### The `Scan` model